What does the IF-WS₂ stand for?

 IF-WS₂ are Inorganic Fullerene-like particles of Tungsten Disulfide, WS₂.
 This material is widely used for decades by NASA, Pentagon, and private companies.
 Learn more about our unique Nanotechnology.

 Read more about our company origins in Wikipedia

 Are NIS products environmentally friendly?

 Various tests (inhalation, skin sensitization, etc.) proved that IF-WS₂ particles are not classified as hazardous.
-For details, please refer to the current SDS.
+For details, please refer to the current products SDS.

 Do the particles cause skin irritation?

 Sensitization test carried following OECD Guidelines for testing of chemicals stated that inorganic fullerene-like particles cause no reaction identified as sensitization.

 The only way of using IF-WS₂ particles approved by NIS is in the form of a dispersion of particles in liquids.
 This way, the liquid minimizes the contact of particles with the environment.
 According to paragraph 2.9 of JRC113469, the dispersions of IF-WS₂ particles are not classified as nanomaterials.
 Learn more about our water-based solutions HERE.

 Are there Aerospace applications for the NIS products?

 IF-WS₂ particles are already used in the Israeli space program.
 NASA has used WS₂ for years.